-Fall is one of the most beautiful times to cycle in Massachusetts.
-Whether riding in the North Shore, downtown Boston, or along the Charles River Esplanade — you’re sure to enjoy the crisp air and beautiful changing leaves.
+Spring and Fall are some of the most beautiful times to cycle in Massachusetts.
+Whether riding in the North Shore, downtown Boston, or along the Charles River Esplanade — you’re sure to enjoy the crisp air and beautiful changing landscapes.

 Wherever you ride, one thing is certain: you should always wear a helmet.
 A helmet reduces your risk of a serious head injury in a bike crash by about 70%.